wl-online-payments-direct/plugin-woocommerce/worldline-for-woocommerce/readme.txt

 Follow the steps below to connect the plugin to your Worldline account:

-1. After you have activated the Worldline Payments for WooCommerce plugin, go to **WooCommerce  > Settings**.
+1. After you have activated the Worldline Global Online Pay for WooCommerce plugin, go to **WooCommerce  > Settings**.
 2. Click the **Payments** tab.
-3. Click on **Worldline**.
+3. Click on **Worldline Global Online Pay for WooCommerce**.
 4. Enter the details for PSPID, API Key and Secret (live/test depending on the environment) from your Worldline Merchant Portal (Developer>Payment API).
 5. Click on "Save" to store these settings in the plugin.
 6. Copy the "Webhook endpoint".
 6. Add the webhook endpoint in the Worldline back office page "Developer" > "Webhooks" by clicking "add webhook endpoint".
 7. Generate the webhook keys on the back office page and copy the details into the plugin settings page into the fields "Webhook ID" and "Secret Webhook key".
 8. Click on "Save" to store these settings in the plugin.

-Complete onboarding instructions can be found in the [documentation here](https://woocommerce.com/document/tbc).
+Complete onboarding instructions can be found in the [documentation here](https://docs.direct.worldline-solutions.com/en/integration/how-to-integrate/plugins/woocommerce).

 = Updating =